Aliases for CRYGS Gene

 GeneCards Summary for CRYGS Gene

 CRYGS (Crystallin Gamma S) is a Protein Coding gene.
-Diseases associated with CRYGS include Cataract 20, Multiple Types and Early-Onset Lamellar Cataract.
-GO annotations related to this gene include structural constituent of eye lens.
-An important paralog of this gene is CRYGC.
+Diseases associated with CRYGS include Cataract 20, Multiple Types and Cataract 16, Multiple Types.
+Gene Ontology (GO) annotations related to this gene include structural constituent of eye lens.
+An important paralog of this gene is CRYGB.

 UniProtKB/Swiss-Prot for CRYGS Gene

 Crystallins are the dominant structural components of the vertebrate eye lens.